PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step2.md

 First we will get our PagerDuty REST API Key, we will need this to read and write information to our PagerDuty account.

-If you missed the pre-requisite to sign up for a Developer account you can quickly [sign up for one here.](https://developer.pagerduty.com/sign-up/)
+If you missed the pre-requisite to sign up for a Developer account, you can quickly [sign up here](https://developer.pagerduty.com/sign-up/).

-1. Open you PagerDuty Developer account.
+1. Open your PagerDuty Developer account.
 1. On your PagerDuty Developer account navigate to the main dashboard by clicking "Return to PagerDuty Account."
 1. In the top navigation bar click "Configuration."
 1. In the Configuration dropdown click "API Access."